 The Poetry lesson that follows presents another poem by the author to broaden familiarity with their work.
 Most of the time the poem is included within the online lesson and can be printed out.
 In most cases, students can also listen to a recitation of the poem via a video or audio link.
 Links to background and poetry composition information help students understand the meaning and the stylistic devices used.

 The Your Turn lesson might take the most time.
 Here students might read an assignment from Poetry Matters, complete a writing assignment, study for or be quizzed on trivia questions, or have “Poetry Tea Time” which is explained on the publisher's site.
 Some lessons add links to other helpful articles or videos.

 The next lesson sets the stage for the movie that students will watch by explaining how the movie is linked to the primary poem for each author.
 The lesson plan also has background on the movie or its subject matter, most often through links to one or more videos or articles.
 A link to a review gives parents a chance to get a sense of whether or not they want their teens to watch a particular movie.
-Movies include titles such as Citizen Kane, Chariots of Fire, Holes, and Dead Poets Society which should be acceptable to most families.
+Movies include titles such as Citizen Kane, Chariots of Fire, Holes, and Dead Poets Society.

 The grammar component, which comes last in each unit, uses grammar lectures from Khan Academy.
 Students will need to create a free account with Khan Academy to access the lessons.
 Grammar lessons cover the parts of speech, punctuation, sentences and clauses, subject-verb agreement, usage, and style.
 However, they cover these topics at a fairly basic level, a level more suitable for an English language learner for at least some of the topics.
 You can use these lessons or not as you wish.
 Each Khan Academy unit (one unit is assigned for each poetry unit) includes a quiz and a unit test.